davidepatti/noxim/README.md

 The Noxim simulator is developed using SystemC, a system description language based on C++, and it can be downloaded from SourceForge under GPL license terms.

+If you use Noxim in your research, we would appreciate the following citation in any publications to which it has contributed:

+V. Catania, A. Mineo, S. Monteleone, M. Palesi, D. Patti.
+Noxim: An Open, Extensible and Cycle-accurate Network on Chip Simulator. *IEEE International Conference on Application-specific Systems, Architectures and Processors 2015.
+July 27-29, 2015, Toronto, Canada*.

 What's New ?
 ------------
 **[June 2015]** Massively improved version of Noxim.
 Major changes include: